|

 Unlike its other PAYG brands, Straight Talk is a completely

-different program veering away from their classic pricing with the
+different program veering away from their

 introduction of a monthly and an unlimited plan.
-The trial is
+The trial

 new

-brand/offer came as a big surprise to the industry given their history
+brand/offer came as a big surprise to the industry given their history,

 (more on that